userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 Locate two locks on the left side of the box, flip the lock tabs and rotate counterclockwise to open the front door. <u>You will see a folded R1 with head, chest cavity, torso, chassis and no arms installed, a sealed box containing a full set of screwdrivers and a joystick controller, and replacement wiring harnesses.</u>

 ### 2.2 Remove Box Fixings
 Lower the board.
-Remove six fixing screws inside the box, as shown in the figure.
+Remove six fixing screws inside the box, as shown in the figure above.

 ### 2.3 Pull It Out
 It might require at least two people to pull the robot out of the box to avoid collision.